JuanVillaverdeRodriguez/ocnet/README.md

 # OCNET

-Ocnet is a digital-modular synthesizer designed to provide both experienced and begginer music producers a free modular alternative to the ones laying on the market.
-It has the main features a synthesizer should have in order to create unique sounds in a different way.
+**OCNET** is a free, digital, modular, and easy-to-use synthesizer designed to provide both experienced and beginner music producers with a free modular alternative to the commercial options currently available on the market.
+It includes the essential features every synthesizer needs to create unique sounds in a creative and versatile way.
+Each module has been implemented with a focus on both quality and efficiency.

-This project represents my Computer Science final year project at the University of A Coruña (UDC).
+This project is my final year Computer Science project at the University of A Coruña (UDC).

-## Licencia
+## License

-This project is under the license of GNU Affero General Public License, version 3 (AGPLv3).
-See more in [LICENSE](./LICENSE.md).
+This project is licensed under the **GNU Affero General Public License, version 3 (AGPLv3)**.
+For more details, see the [LICENSE](./LICENSE.md) file.